gishu/angular-bootcamp/README.md

 - component without children level : instance exclusively owned by this component only

 @Injectable decorator only needed for services that need DI

+Services also offer another way to setup intercomponent communication via a shared service instance